Do you like to read books on nutrition by "real" scientists? Then click on BOOKS.

 Science Underscores the Grass-Fed Story

 Science (from Latin scientia, meaning "knowledge") is a systematic enterprise that builds and organizes knowledge in the form of testable explanations and predictions about the universe.
 Good science is based on Critical Thinking.
 There is a tremendous quantity of information on the Internet.
-Some of the more popular sources are not science based.
-They are literally opinions that have gained broad based acceptance among some people.
+Some of the more popular information sources are not science based.
+They are literally opinions or marketing propaganda that have gained broad-based acceptance among some people.
 In other words, their ideas are more like a religion.

-Just because many people believe something, that does not make it true.
+Just because many people or most people believe something that does not make it true.
 When it comes to our heath these myths become dangerous.
-Some of the greatest myths or our era that are being spread on the internet have to deal with nutrition.
-From simple things like what is, and is not, good food for man to far more complex issues such as organic, GMO, contaminants, etc.
+Some of the greatest myths are focused on health and nutrition.
+From simple things like defining good food and bad to more complex issues involving beliefs regarding organic, GMO, contaminants, etc.